Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 completed for instance.

 Behind the scenes, you can customize at will how those predefined campaigns are made, the one thing you need is to have a test case tracker report that filters the test you want to include.
-By default it's made with a "Test suite" field with *Simple* and *Full* values but you can define your own field and have whatever values make sense to you.
+By default, it's made with a "Test suite" field with *Simple* and *Full* values but you can define your own field and have whatever values make sense to you.

 .. _testmgmt_automation: